Norfolk County Rifle Range, Inc.

-The club conducts an organized Archery, Smallbore and Airgun programs for junior shooters.
+The club conducts organized Archery, Smallbore and Airgun programs for junior shooters.
 We have these junior programs in place to train our youth for the possibility of becoming future Olympians.
 Safety, competitive skills and sportsmanship are emphasized.

 NCRR is focused on being involved with the community and helping to ensure safe exposure to and education on, the shooting sports in non competitive ways.
 NCRR offers a variety of ways in which the community can be involved through a Ladies Night Program, Women on Target and Sports Shooting Day Events.